rub3nlh/tropipay-api-doc/docs/Getting started/Getting-started.md

 [Sign up for a demo account >> ](https://tropipay-dev.herokuapp.com/signup)

+> All SMS Validation Codes for Develop Account are *123456*

 > In order to use the API on a Demo account, please change the API requests URL prefix to: https://tropipay-dev.herokuapp.com/api/